When to Scale or Keep Iterating

 Some of the best thinking on product/market fit can be found in one of the most popular newsletters on Substack, “Lenny’s Newsletter,” where he consolidated his research on the topic into one post:

-Retention: Users stick around
+Retention: Users stick around (Covered in this article with practical examples)

 Surveys: Users say they’d be very disappointed if your product went away